Butterfly (Crazy Town song)

 "Butterfly" is a song by American rap rock band Crazy Town.
 The song was released in October 2000 as the third single from their debut album, The Gift of Game.
 It gained mainstream popularity after being released physically on February 19, 2001.
 It is based on a sample of "Pretty Little Ditty" from the Red Hot Chili Peppers' 1989 album Mother's Milk, so band members Anthony Kiedis, Flea, Chad Smith, and John Frusciante are credited as writers.

 "Butterfly" peaked at number one on the US Billboard Hot 100 for two nonconsecutive weeks in March and April 2001.
-Outside of the United States, the song topped the charts in seven countries, including Austria, Denmark, and Norway, and it peaked within the top ten on the charts of several others, including Australia, Canada, the Netherlands, New Zealand and the United Kingdom.
+Outside of the United States, the song topped the charts in eight countries: Austria, Denmark, Germany, Greece, Norway, Poland, Romania, and Switzerland.
+It additionally entered the top 10 in several other countries, including Australia, Canada, the Netherlands, New Zealand, and the United Kingdom.
+The song has been certified platinum or higher in seven countries.

 Background and composition

 Crazy Town did not choose to release "Butterfly" as the first single from The Gift of Game.
 Guitarist Kraig "Squirrel" Tyler explained: "We knew all along we didn't want to release 'Butterfly' first because we didn't want to be known as the band that does 'Butterfly'.
 We are looking at this like we want to have a career.
-That isn't who we are".
-In describing the song, frontman Shifty Shellshock said: "Well, a song like 'Butterfly' is a no-brainer, everyone seems to love that no matter how hard they are, it's very radio friendly, the female audience loves it and at the same time I think we kept our integrity with it, it's not a sell-out song, it's very real and cool and I like it".
+That isn't who we are."
+In describing the song, frontman Shifty Shellshock said: "Well, a song like 'Butterfly' is a no-brainer, everyone seems to love that no matter how hard they are, it's very radio friendly, the female audience loves it and at the same time I think we kept our integrity with it, it's not a sell-out song, it's very real and cool and I like it."